 Current Research Projects

 A hydrogel is a network of molecular chains into which water is absorbed and trapped, forming a material that is typically 90% or more water.
 Newly developed hydrogels consisting of stiff and soft interpenetrating networks can stretch like rubber.
 However, once they start to tear the damage is irreversible.
 By replacing the stiff network’s covalent bonds with bonds that can reform, the material can become self-healing.
 This project seeks to understand the physics and mechanics of such gels and to develop mathematical models that will explain the self-healing and other physical behavior and connect them to the types and density of cross-links.
 This work is supported by NSF grants CMMI‐1537087 and CMMI-1903308.

-Simple nanoscale resonators can exhibit a rich array of nonlinear behaviors.
+Simple nanoscale oscillators can exhibit a rich array of nonlinear behaviors.
 We study these dynamics using experiments, computation and theory.
-In particular our group has focused on opto-thermal limit cycle oscillators (LCO), identifying the conditions for the onset of LCOs, frequency tunability and the sub- and super-harmonic entrainment of these LCOs.
-Current work focuses on systems of oscillators coupled electrostatically and mechanically.
+In particular our group has focused on opto-thermal limit cycle oscillators (LCO), identifying the conditions for the onset of LCOs, frequency tunability, the sub- and super-harmonic entrainment of these LCOs.
+Current work focuses on the self-synchronization and bistability in systems of pairs and arrays of oscillators coupled mechanically or electrostatically.
 Supported by NSF CMMI-1634664.

 Graphite fiber-polyimide matrix composite materials systems are used for weight critical, high temperature applications up to 400ºC.
 Our current work focuses on developing approaches for predicting hygrothermal degradation of polyimides exposed to moisture at high temperatures.
 Delamination and blistering of moisture saturated neat resin and laminates under rapid heating was studied.